Blog / After 40 years in security, I'm building the threat intelli…

 • Why I do not trust any single threat feed, including my own, and what confidence scoring with published weights changes about that conversation

 Plus the longer-arc work: a JA4 TLS pivot for HTTPS traffic, a credential-set fingerprint pivot, a file-hash pivot for malware payloads dropped on Cowrie sessions.
-Same architecture as HASSH — capture the artifact, expose it as a pivot, auto-detect campaigns from it.
+STIX 2.1 bundles and TAXII 2.1 server endpoints so MISP, OpenCTI, and TheHive users can pull our data into their TIPs natively.
+SIEM integrations for Splunk, Elastic, Sentinel, and Wazuh.

-And eventually a practitioner portal for vetted CTI analysts who want to do real threat-hunting on the data — accumulating documented experience and earning artifacts that count toward CISSP / CISM / GIAC accreditation.
+And eventually a practitioner portal for vetted CTI analysts who want to do real threat-hunting on the data, accumulating documented experience and earning artifacts that count toward CISSP / CISM / GIAC continuing education.
 That is a longer project.
-But it is on the roadmap, because the supply-side flywheel — better analysts producing better curation producing a sharper feed — is the kind of moat that money alone does not buy.
+But it's on the roadmap, because the supply-side flywheel (better analysts producing better curation producing a sharper feed) is the kind of moat that money alone does not buy.

 Try it